caktus/hosted-rapidpro/README.md

 If you do not plan to support Twitter channels, Mage can be left out of hosting installations without any effect given low enough volume.

 1. Generate a randomized alphanumeric key for your TEMBA_AUTH_TOKEN in Mage, which should match your MAGE_AUTH_TOKEN in your RapidPro local settings file.
+You RapidPro local settings file should include both this MAGE_AUTH_TOKEN and MAGE_API_URL (ie. 'http://localhost:8026/api/v1') settings.
 Copy that key into `local_mage.sh` at this line:

   ```
   echo "export TEMBA_AUTH_TOKEN=<replace me>" >> $VIRTUAL_ENV/bin/postactivate